achever1/akka-play-prototype/README.md

 # akka-play-prototype

-Simple project with Play and Akka Cluster to boostrap a POC quickly a technical feature on a microservice stack similar to tdc local stack
+Simple project with Play and Akka Cluster to bootstrap a POC quickly and test a technical feature on a microservice stack similar to the tdc local stack

 ## Architecture